 With the extended Covid pandemic, we are thankful for all the ways we can check and settle our summons from the Royal Malaysian Police (PDRM), Road Transport Department (JPJ), and AES online.
 Here, we will be sharing with you how you can check your saman from these related departments online, via SMS, or with your car plate number.

 Check PDRM and Other Summons Online

 MyEG is short for Malaysian Electronic-Government (“E-Government), and is the MSC’s Flagship Application.
 MYEG builds, operates and owns the electronic channel to deliver services from various Government agencies such as the PDRM and JPJ to Malaysian citizens and businesses.
-It offers services such as road tax and insurance renewal, driving license renewal and even MyKad (ID) replacement, and PDRM summons services where you can check for PDRM summons and pay them.
+It offers services such as road tax and insurance renewal, driving license renewal, MyKad (ID) replacement, and PDRM summons services where you can check for PDRM summons and pay them.

 Check Summons on JPJ’s Official Website

 You can also check your JPJ and AES summons on JPJ’s website.
 The JPJ summons are usually records of notices or summons issued against vehicle users or owners who commit traffic offenses.
 The AES summons refers to offenses detected by automatic detection systems that are installed on the main roads all over Malaysia using cameras (pictures and videos).

 Summons that are issued by JPJ are divided into two types – summons that can be compounded and summons that cannot be compounded.
 A compoundable summon can be paid within the period specified.
 Whereas a summon that cannot be compounded must be settled in court as specified in the summon slip.
 JPJ or AES summons can be paid at any JPJ State Office, JPJ Branches near you, or through e-Services.